Team Ayu

-Team Ayu is the official fan club of Japanese singer-songwriter Ayumi Hamasaki, launched in 1999.
-Initially used only for updates and fan discussions, from 2001 its activities expanded to official newsletters, branded merchandise, concert ticket lotteries, and fan club exclusive tours.
+Team Ayu is the official fan club of Japanese singer-songwriter Ayumi Hamasaki.
+Launched in 1999, it was initially used only for updates and fan discussions, but following 2001, its activities expanded to official newsletters, branded merchandise, concert ticket lotteries, and fan club exclusive tours.

 In 2023, Avex launched the Team Ayu App, closing the website permanently.

 Overview

 Team Ayu began in 1999, providing an online space for fans to connect with Hamasaki and other members.
 For a monthly subscription fee, members gained access to the singer's blog posts, as well as the online web store to purchase albums, DVDs/Blu-rays, and other merchandise.
 Over time, membership guaranteed early access to concert ticket lotteries, fan club-only merchandise, exclusive fan club versions of albums and DVD/Blu-ray releases, and the opportunity to send letters and questions to Hamasaki.
 At times, it has also been utilized to organize fan club-only tours, music, and giveaways.

 Hamasaki has often used the fan club to share or respond to significant news ahead of making any official statements.
 This has sometimes led to conflict between media outlets and the singer, due to blog post quotes being shared in public news sources.